Globox1997/Dehydration/README.md

-# Fabric Example Mod
+# Dehydration

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Dehydration is an thirst mod.

+### Installation
+Dehydration is a mod built for the [Fabric Loader](https://fabricmc.net/).
+It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed separately; all other dependencies are installed with the mod.

-## License
+### License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Dehydration is licensed under GLPv3.